 Roscan is listed as a Tier 2 mining issuer on the TSX Venture Exchange ("TSX-V") and its common shares trade under the symbol ROS.
 The Company's common shares also trade on the Frankfurt Stock Exchange under the symbol 2OJ and up until December 31, 2021, on the OTC Pink under the symbol "RCGCF".
-On January 3, 2022, the Company commenced trading on the OTCQB under the symbol "RCGCF".
+On January 3, 2022, the Company commenced trading on the OTCQB under the symbol "RCGCF" and on June 1, 2022, commenced trading on the OTCQX under the symbol "RCGCF".